Kaatteri: Production

 The principal photography of the film commenced around 20 April 2018, after the launch of the film in Chennai.
 The film initially speculated to cast four heroines in the female lead role including Oviya, but Oviya was later replaced by Aathmika in the shoot.
 However, the filmmakers managed to rope in Varalaxmi Sarathkumar, Sonam Bajwa, Aathmika, and Manali Rathod in the female prominent roles.
 Telugu actor Aadi was initially selected as lead actor; however, he later opted out and was replaced by Vaibhav.
 It was revealed that most of the portions of the film were set in a jungle in Chennai and abroad, including the neighboring country Sri Lanka, while most of the scenes of the film were apparent to have been shot during nighttime.
 The shooting of the film wrapped up in June 2018.

+The opening sequence of the film is inspired by Ghost Ship (2002 film).

 Music

 The soundtrack was composed by S. N. Prasad, collaborating with director Deekay for the second time after Yaamirukka Bayamey (2014).
 A single track titled "En Peru Enna Kelu" was released in June 2020.